albertchen97/contuso/contuso/README.md

 # GraphQL Transformer v2 to v1 Downgrade

-- Problem: The CLI will prompts error for using "@key" and "@connection" directories because they were deprecated in v2.
+- **Problem**: The CLI will prompts error for using "@key" and "@connection" directories because they were deprecated in v2.
-- Solusion: You can either do the [GraphQL Transformer v1 to v2 migration](https://docs.amplify.aws/cli/migration/transformer-migration/) or [simply set the CLI to use v1 in "cli.json"](https://stackoverflow.com/a/72260337/9179133).
+- **Solusion**: You can either do the [GraphQL Transformer v1 to v2 migration](https://docs.amplify.aws/cli/migration/transformer-migration/) or [simply set the CLI to use v1 in "cli.json"](https://stackoverflow.com/a/72260337/9179133).

 ## Available Scripts